abudeebf/Spinoza-2.0/README.md

 2. Install the latest version 4 release of node (12/2017) at https://nodejs.org/dist/latest-v4.x/ and unzip it into the SpinozaServer Folder
 3. Visit https://github.com/abudeebf/Spinoza-2.0  and unzip to the SpinozaServer folder
 4. Open the terminal and cd to the SpinozaServer folder and then into Spinoza-2.0-master
+1. Update the routers/config.js file to have the correct info for the database server and your server ...
 5. Start the server with ../node*/bin/npm start
 6. Visit http://localhost:3004